henrylao/myMDB/README.md

 # Context Indexing Movie Search Engine
 This program was written for DeAnza's CS301 Data Structures class in 2019 as a final project.
-Constraints required utilization of in-house implementation of template data structures used in development of the application.
+Constraints required utilization of an in-house implementation of template data structures used in the development of the application.
 The application is a CLI interface for interacting with a database of movies using the database's search engine.

 # Data structures used:
 * Singly Linked List